Probate Q&A Series

 • A completed bank form or affidavit, if required by the institution.

 4. Request Specific Records.
 Ask the bank for the decedent’s account statements, canceled checks, signature cards, and any online banking history.
-Banks typically keep signature cards on file to verify authorized signers.
-They must comply once you show proper authority.
+Banks may keep signature cards or other account-opening records on file to verify authorized signers.
+They may provide records upon proof of proper authority.

 Key Steps to Obtain Bank Records and Signature Cards

-• File a probate petition and submit the decedent’s will (if any) and death certificate.
+• Apply to open an estate and submit the decedent’s will (if any) and death certificate.

-• Receive letters testamentary or administration as proof of authority.
+• Receive letters testamentary or letters of administration as proof of authority.

 • Present your letters and a death certificate to the bank.